Purchasing power parity

+Estimation of purchasing power parity is complicated by issues such as the fact that countries do not simply differ in a uniform price level.
+People in different countries typically consume different quantities of goods so it is necessary to compare the cost of quantities of goods and services using a price index.

 Concept

 Purchasing power parity (PPP) is an economic term for measuring prices at different locations.
 It is based on the law of one price, which says that, if there are no transaction costs nor trade barriers for a particular good, then the price for that good should be the same at every location.
 Ideally, a computer in New York and in Hong Kong should have the same price.
 If its price is 500 US dollars in New York and the same computer costs 2000 HK dollars in Hong Kong, PPP theory says the exchange rate should be 4 HK dollars for every 1 US dollar.